olson-sean-k/nym/README.md

 Character classes match any single character from a group of literals and ranges **except path separators**.
 Classes are delimited by square brackets `[...]`.
 Individual character literals are specified as is, such as `[ab]` to match either `a` or `b`.
-Character ranges are formed from two characters seperated by a hyphen, such as `[x-z]` to match `x`, `y`, or `z`.
+Character ranges are formed from two characters separated by a hyphen, such as `[x-z]` to match `x`, `y`, or `z`.

 Any number of character literals and ranges can be used within a single